sbmoyano/eyetracking_scripts/README.md

-# functions
+# Functions
-Compilation of functions to reduce data
+Compilation of functions to reduce data from behavioural or eye tracking tasks